The Best Online Bachelor’s in Law Enforcement Programs

 - Correctional Supervisor

 - Correctional supervisors manage correctional facilities, such as jails and prisons.
-They oversee personnel, make schedules, and ensure that staff meet training standards.
-They hire, fire, and counsel employees.
-Most continue their education after completing a bachelor’s in law enforcement administration degree online, attending academies for firearms, self–defense, and detention training.
+They oversee personnel, make schedules, and manage staff, which can include hiring, training, firing, and counseling employees.
+While not required, many have bachelor’s degrees in law enforcement administration, and they commonly attend academies for firearms, self–defense, and detention training as well.

 Salary based on experience:

 - Park Rangers

 - Law enforcement park rangers patrol state and national parks, national forests, and public lands.
 They check permits, enforce fish and game laws, and monitor park safety.
 Like police officers, they hold commissions and may arrest and detain offenders.
 Many also serve as first responders in wilderness areas.